MShekow/outlook-google-calendar-sync/README.md

 # outlook-google-calendar-sync

+> [!IMPORTANT]
+> This Power Automate flow is no longer maintained.
+It has been superseded by [this Next-Generation flow](https://github.com/MShekow/ng-outlook-google-calendar-sync/).

 A Microsoft Power Automate flow to synchronize an Outlook 365 with a Google calendar.

 In contrast to Desktop solutions such as https://www.outlookgooglecalendarsync.com, this solution runs in the cloud and does not require a Desktop PC to be running.